 - Use the push to start as you normally would while keeping the key fob in the socket.

 - If the vehicle battery is dead, use a jump starter to start the vehicle; refer to this guide.

 - Replace the malfunctioning key fob or key fob battery.
 You are all done!

 All Mitsubishi models include Galant, Lancer Evo, Outlander, Eclipse, Mirage, and more.
 All-year models, including current-gen: 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, and 2021.

 I replaced my key fob.
 Do I need to have it programmed at the dealer?

-The short answer is yes, a new remote will need to be reprogrammed.
+The short answer is yes; a new remote must be reprogrammed.
 Usually, due to restrictions on the software used for reprogramming these vehicles’ computers, the car will also have to be taken to a dealer.
 However, aftermarket software and professional tools may be able to perform these functions.